arcana-network/license/README.md

 The README.md files of Arcana Network Open Source components will refer to the license file and Tersm of Use file listed in this repository.

 Do not change these files as they have legal approved content.
-For any questions contact ajay@newfang.io
+For any questions contact our legal team.